kerrambit/vrmlxpy/doc/boost_installation.md

 5. **Verify the setup**:
 - To verify that Boost is correctly set up, you can run the CMake command in your project directory.
 It should detect Boost automatically if `BOOST_ROOT` is set.
+- Note that you might need to delete CMake cache.

 ---